By far the most numerous and diverse type of animals in our gardens are minibeasts,

 Minibeasts feed on a wide variety of plants in our gardens – many eat the leaves, stems, flowers and even the wood of garden plants, while others prefer the foliage of trees and shrubs or herbaceous plants and grasses.
 Where a plant grows in a garden can be key to whether minibeasts will feed on it.
 As a rule, the majority of minibeasts prefer plants that grow in sunshine rather than shaded areas of the garden, while plants growing at the edge of a border or shrubbery are also firm favourites.

 Probably the most valuable feature of the garden for insects is the abundance of flowers.
 Nectar is the main energy source for insects and the protein found in pollen is vital for the production of their eggs.
 Most insects are attracted to flowers with an open, flat structure that allows easy access to the nectar within.
 Particularly valuable are plants in the rose family, while tubular or bell shaped flowers such as foxgloves and snap dragons are excellent for attracting bees.
+Why not try a wildflower mix?
+These are excellent for attracting all sorts of wildlife & the seeds are a valuable source of food for your garden birds.
 Aim to provide a good variety of flowers throughout most of the year, and don’t forget to look for the pollinator logo on plant care cards when choosing your garden plants to find those varieties that will be most popular with insects.

 How to create the perfect habitat for minibeasts in your garden